Manage exclusions for Microsoft Defender for Endpoint and Microsoft Defender Antivirus

 Automation folder exclusions apply to automated investigation and remediation in Defender for Endpoint, which is designed to examine alerts and take immediate action to resolve detected breaches.
 As alerts are triggered, and an automated investigation runs, a verdict (Malicious, Suspicious, or No threats found) is reached for each piece of evidence investigated.
 Depending on the automation level and other security settings, remediation actions can occur automatically or only upon approval by your security operations team.

 You can specify folders, file extensions in a specific directory, and file names to be excluded from automated investigation and remediation capabilities.
-Such automation folder exclusions will apply to all devices onboarded to Defender for Endpoint.
+Such automation folder exclusions apply to all devices onboarded to Defender for Endpoint.
 These exclusions are still subject to antivirus scans.
 See Manage automation folder exclusions.

 How exclusions and indicators are evaluated